Risks of hip and knee replacement

 You can help lower your chances of risks from surgery by planning ahead.

-- Choose a doctor and a hospital that provide high-quality care.
+- Choose a surgeon and a hospital that provide high-quality care.

 - Talk with your health care provider long before your surgery.